-Terry toweling is the perfect material to work with if you start in digital towel embroidery.
+Terry towelling is the perfect material to work with if you start in digital towel embroidery.
 It’s easy and versatile, which makes it great for beginners!

 These make fantastic gifts because they can be personalized without too much difficulty on their part- even though some experienced Digitizers may have an easier time creating something unique than others would doing so from scratch.
 While there are many different styles of towel embroidery, the basic process remains constant.

-Even if you have all the knowledge to become pro but you still need the best embroidery machine or a beginner friendly machine but some prefer a branded machine.
-For some personal reasons I use a machine for custom designing.
+Even if you have all the knowledge to become a pro, you still need the best embroidery machine or a beginner-friendly machine, but some prefer a branded device.
+For personal reasons, I use a machine for custom designing.

 Choose designs with Solid Stitching

-It is important to know the difference between towel embroidery and stitched towels.
-Embroidered toweling has a smooth, flat surface that can be used as an actual bath stopper or for drying yourself off after.
+It is essential to know the difference between towel embroidery and stitched towels.
+Embroidered towelling has a smooth, flat surface that can be used as a bath stopper or for drying yourself off afterwards.